All registrations are done by appointment only. You can make an appointment by visiting www.sfcmc.org and clicking on the “Enrollment” tab.

 While we encourage students to attend all of their lessons, classes, and ensembles, an ill child or adult will not perform well and may expose others to communicable illnesses.
 If a child is sneezing, coughing and/or sick enough to stay at home from school, please do not send your child to music lessons.
 Having sick children at CMC creates a hardship for faculty, staff and the community.

 In cases of serious illness or injury, a leave of absence may be arranged by contacting the registrar in writing.
 If approved by CMC faculty and administration, credit may be given.

 CMC reserves the right to discontinue a student’s enrollment at any time for reasons including, but not limited to: poor attendance, non-payment of fees, lack of interest, or disruptive behavior.
 If a student is dropped for non-payment of fees, the student might be able to continue the quarter by paying the unpaid balance.

 Tuition refunds are given when lessons or classes are canceled by CMC.
+A student may receive a full refund (excluding the registration fee) if they provide notice of cancellation for the upcoming quarter at least 24 hours before the first lesson or class.
 A refund, minus the first lesson or class cost plus registration fee, may also be given if the student decides not to continue after the first lesson or class and notifies the registrar at least 24 hours prior to the second lesson.
 If the registrar is not notified at least 24 hours in advance, the student is responsible for the full quarter’s tuition. $100 per week of CMC camp tuition is non-refundable: the remainder is refundable only until the cancellation deadline.